 The Company continues to invest in the local community by focussing on our carbon footprint and providing employment opportunities for local people.
-The Company engages with its consumers through surveys, social media and information lines, ensuring their feedback is properly taken into account.
+The Company engages with its consumers through surveys, social media, and information lines, ensuring their feedback is properly considered.